Naomi Wilson (Courtesy IA Dept. of Public Safety)

 Burglaries, check fraud, embezzlement, arson fires, rape and sexual assault charges follow Beets brothers, sons, for decades

-• On April 10, 1968, The Gazette reports that a federal warrant for unlawful flight to avoid prosecution has been filed again 22-year-old Wendell A. Beets, formerly of Cedar Rapids.
+• On April 10, 1968, The Gazette reports that a federal warrant for unlawful flight to avoid prosecution has been filed against 22-year-old Wendell A. Beets, formerly of Cedar Rapids.
 Beets faces some 15 counts of writing bad checks, plus a forgery charge.
 This comes on the heels of a 30-day suspended sentence on check charges twice in early 1967.

-• The Gazette reports on April 30, 1968 that Wendell Beets, who lists his address as Thornton, Ark., has been located by the FBI in Arkansas.
+• The Gazette reports on April 30, 1968, that Wendell Beets, who lists his address as Thornton, Ark., has been located by the FBI in Arkansas.
 Two warrants had been issued for Beets’ arrest — a municipal court warrant and a felony bench warrant — but he refuses to waive extradition.
 Beets returns to Cedar Rapids on Monday, April 29, 1968, and turns himself in to the Rev. John Thomas.
 District Court Judge I. Paul Naughton gives Beets a 7-year sentence on a false uttering of a check charge, and Beets is placed on probation to Rev. Thomas under the condition that Beets makes restitution for all outstanding checks.

 Paula Oberbroeckling